blazium-engine/blazium-docs/tutorials/3d/3d_antialiasing.rst

 usually the only viable option.
 2× MSAA may be usable in some circumstances, but higher MSAA levels are unlikely to run smoothly on mobile GPUs.

-Godot allows using multiple antialiasing techniques at the same time.
+Blazium allows using multiple antialiasing techniques at the same time.
 This is usually unnecessary, but it can provide better visuals on high-end GPUs or for :ref:`non-real-time rendering <doc_creating_movies>`.
 For example, to make moving edges look better when TAA is enabled, you can also enable MSAA at the